 This pesto is also great added to wraps like my Edamame Hummus Wraps or added to pizza like my Vegan Artichoke Pesto Pizza.
 For these recipes, I add a little less water to make a thicker pesto spread.

 However, my favorite way to enjoy this pesto is on top of my homemade 3-ingredient gnocchi.
-It’s so simple and tastes great with any vegetable or with fresh spinach mixed in.
+When using it as a sauce, I do add a bit more water to make it a thinner pesto.
+It's so simple and tastes great with any vegetable or with fresh spinach mixed in.

-If you haven’t noticed, I’m literally obsessed with this Easy Vegan Basil Pesto and add it to a whole lot of recipes on this site!
-It’s a staple in my house and I know you’re going to be equally obsessed with this delicious & bright green basil pesto after you make it from scratch.
+If you haven't noticed, I'm literally obsessed with this Easy Vegan Basil Pesto and add it to a whole lot of recipes on this site!
+It's a staple in my house and I know you're going to be equally obsessed with this delicious & healthy pesto after you make it from scratch.
 Enjoy!

-- 1 small garlic clove (or 1/2 tsp garlic powder)
+- 1 small garlic clove or ½ teaspoon garlic powder

-- 3 Tbsp water (more or less for a thinner or thicker sauce)
+- 3 tablespoon water more or less for a thinner or thicker sauce

 - salt & pepper to taste